 With 2 deaths and 30 confirmed cases of West Nile, Rankin County in Mississippi is ramping up their mosquito control efforts by having sprayers run double shifts in hopes to cut down on the number of mosquitoes.
 Additionally, larvacide is being added to standing water to stop mosquitoes from maturing.
 Many municipalities like Rankin are doing this all across the country.

-In Massachusetts, a man recently died of EEE, a mosquito-borne disease even though his town is sprayed by the county.
-“The spraying reduces the number of mosquitoes, but it doesn’t kill all the mosquitoes and it doesn’t penetrate into heavily wooded areas where the spray trucks can’t get,” says Board of Health Director Paul McNulty.
+In Massachusetts, a man recently died of EEE, a mosquito-borne disease even though his town is misted by the county.
+“The misting reduces the number of mosquitoes, but it doesn’t kill all the mosquitoes and it doesn’t penetrate into heavily wooded areas where the mist trucks can’t get,” says Board of Health Director Paul McNulty.

 So what does this mean for homeowners?
 Even though your county sprays the area generally it may not get all the areas where mosquitoes breed and harbor.
-More protection, whether it’s a mosquito spray that you spray on yourself or a barrier spray for your yard, may be needed.
+More protection, whether it’s a mosquito mist that you mist on yourself or a barrier treatment for your yard, may be needed.
 That’s where Mosquito Squad comes in.

 If you are interested in mosquito control for your yard, contact your local Mosquito Squad office.